alvisespano/Legodroid/README.md

 Among its features:
  - strong-typed API for communicating with EV3 bricks: easy connection, robust access to motors and sensors;
  - bluetooth supported, wifi will come;
- - sound patterns for transparent asyncronous programming;
+ - type-driven patterns for writing correct programs in a type-disciplined way;
- - layered API allows for easy customization of commands/replies;
+ - layered API allows for easy customization of commands/replies.

 ## Disclaimer